cloudberrydb/bootcamp/101-cbdb-tutorials/data-loading.md

 tutorial=# \i create_load_tables.sql
 CREATE TABLE
 CREATE TABLE
-tutorial=#
+tutorial=# \i create_ext_table.sql
-tutorial=# INSERT INTO faa.faa_otp_load SELECT * FROM faa.ext_load_otp;
+psql:create_ext_table.sql:5: NOTICE:  HEADER means that each one of the data files has a header row CREATE EXTERNAL TABLE tutorial=# tutorial=# INSERT INTO faa.faa_otp_load SELECT * FROM faa.ext_load_otp;
 NOTICE:  HEADER means that each one of the data files has a header row